loudercake/cluennector/README.md

 # BUGS
 - [ ] Something is wrong with the connections click handling (sometimes starts dashed line when it should just click)
-- [ ] Pokemon mode doesn't fill the board half of the times (api throttling?)